 Preferred Reporting Items for Systematic Reviews and Meta-Analyses

 Weighted mean difference

-The supplementary materials for this article are available at: www.explorationpub.com/uploads/Article/file/10018_sup_1.pdf.
+The supplementary material for this article is available at:

 AM and GT contributed to study concept and design, acquisition of data, and drafting of the manuscript.
 AM and GT contributed to statistical analysis of data.
 AM, GB, GP, FP, DS, and GT contributed to analysis and interpretation of data.
 GB, GP, FP, and DS contributed to critical revision of the manuscript for important intellectual content.
 AM and GT are the guarantor of this work and, as such, had full access to all the data in the study and takes responsibility for the integrity of the data and the accuracy of the data analysis.

 Conflicts of interest

 The authors declare that they have no conflicts of interest.

 Consent to participate

 © The Author(s) 2020.